mathisbot/opengl-fps/README.md

 ## Usage
 <a name="usage"></a>

-In its current state, the game contains only a black background with white squares representing the level.
-The player can move around properly, with a functioning first-person camera.
+In its current state, the game contains only a black background with colorful cubes and a brick wall as a placeholder for the level.
+The player can move around freely, with a fully functioning first-person camera.

 By default, the bindings are :
 - H - Forward